 Win-draw-win is the oldest of old markets in football betting.
 So you can see from our football betting markets post that there are a tonne of alternative markets that are just as popular.

 If you’re into football accas for example, don’t think your whole bet has to be about who wins, loses or draws.
 You can have a home win for one selection, under 1.5 goals in your next and both teams to score.
 For this to be a valid acca they all need to be different games.
 The bookie won’t allow that multiple on your betting slip from one game.

 However, all is not lost on that topic, as most for the bookies offer a route for you to request a bet like that when it’s from the same game.
 Normally, you’ll have to request a bet from their social media channel or they may have a section dedicated to bet-building, such as Bet365.
 An acca has to be different matches for different markets, but requesting a bet allows you to build it up if it’s the same game.

 One of the most important football betting tips is to take you time with your selections and make decisions with good knowledge of the match you have chosen.
 If you’ve got two minutes until kick off and you’re only betting to ‘be involved’ then you’re as good as an addict.
 Betting can be fun and if you’ve done the research, found some good bets, it can be thrilling.

-But if you’ve rushed in like a juvenile gambler and lumped cash on an event you nothing about, you’re making a mistake.
-You’ll probably walk away having lost thinking, why did I do that?
-Take your time, make your bets with good time to have a think about what your putting your money.
+But if you’ve rushed in like a juvenile gambler and lumped cash on an event you know nothing about, you’re making a mistake.
+You’ll probably walk away having lost and be thinking, “why did I do that?”
+Take your time, make your bets with good thinking space in order to be able to seriously consider what you’re putting your money on.